RSE-Sheffield/dl-demystified-course/slides/02_neural_networks.md

 1. Calculate loss - compare prediction with target
 1. Back propagation - find gradients for each weight and bias
 1. Repeat for all samples
-1. Average gradients of weights and bias then update <!-- .element: class="fragment" -->
+1. Average the delta of weights and bias then update <!-- .element: class="fragment" -->
 1. Start again from 1 <!-- .element: class="fragment" -->

 ---